sushilashrestha/Sentiment-Analysis-Using-Transformer/readme.md

 - Sentiment analysis of Nepali text for beauty product reviews
 - Transformer-based architecture for advanced natural language processing
 - Custom data preprocessing pipeline for Nepali language
-- Tailored for the nuances of beauty product terminology and expressions

 ## Project Structure